cutlerCLI/cutler/README.md

 ---

+### Getting started with system preferences

-cutler can do a number of things.
-Below are some brief descriptions on most of them.
+cutler can do a number of things if you use it right.

-### Getting started with automating `defaults`

 Here’s a basic example of a TOML configuration for cutler:

 ```toml
 [set.dock]